stas-sultanov/azure-monitor-telemetry/doc/readme.md

 Tags are key-value pairs of string type.

-The list of well-known standard keys of tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.
+The well-known standard keys of tags are specified in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

 The library provides a helper [TelemetryTags](/src/Code/TelemetryTags.cs) class to simplify work with tags.

 Tags can be applied in the following ways:
 - Via `Telemetry.Tags` property – Set during creation.
-- Via `TelemetryClient` constructor – Pass instance of `TelemetryTags` class to initialize `TelemetryClient.Context` property.
+- Via `TelemetryClient` class constructor – Pass instance of `TelemetryTags` class to initialize `TelemetryClient.Context` property.
 - Via `TelemetryClient.Context` Property – Set whenever needed.

 ## Tracking Telemetry